amigazen/unsui/README.md

 unsui follows the principle of "harmony through compatibility" - Unix standards and Amiga's unique capabilities can coexist and complement each other.
 Each component name carries both poetic and technical meaning, creating a layered understanding that elevates the project from being merely thematic to being aligned with both its philosophical roots and its practical function.

-This project aims to provide a comprehensive set of POSIX utilities for Amiga, ensuring they can be built out of the box against the ToolKit standard by anyone with an Amiga computer.
+This project aims to provide a comprehensive set of POSIX utilities and libraries for Amiga, ensuring they can be built out of the box against the ToolKit standard by anyone with an Amiga computer.

 ### UnixLib3 - The _zafu_ (座蒲)

 **Standard C Library**: UnixLib3 is a (WIP) near complete POSIX and C99 standard C library implementation for Amiga and the SAS/C (and soon DICE) compiler.
 It provides many more functions and new versions of functions to extend the SAS/C standard C library, similar to VBCC's PosixLib.
 It does not replace the original SAS/C startup code or sc.lib except where the function prototype has changed since the days of ANSI/C89, in which case UnixLib3 provides a new modern version of the same function.
 Using UnixLib3 it should be possible to port more modern functions as well as taking advantage of C99 improvements such as the memory-safe string functions.
 UnixLib3 is a new version of original emacs-for-Amiga developer David Gay's BSD compatible unix.lib including the extensions added by Amiga xfig developer Enrico Forestieri, as well as code added in from Irmen de Jong's Amiga Python, and all-new code from amigazen project.
 Furthermore UnixLib3 includes some modern resource tracking and cleanup features to make Amiga software developed with it more stable, and unlike earlier versions makes full use of the latest operating system features.
+Apart from unix.lib, additional popular libraries found on Unix-like systems are also planned for inclusion, collectively forming the _zafu_ for _unsui_.

 In zen buddhism, the _zafu_ (座蒲) is the meditation cushion that provides the foundation for proper posture and balance.
 Just as the zafu supports the practitioner's meditation, UnixLib3 serves as a stable base for all software in the runtime environment.